Eleni Henderson (MBACP), Counsellor & Psychotherapist

-Am I ready to talk to someone?
+Should I talk to someone about this?
 If you've found yourself on this page, it's likely that you've already considered this question.

 Counselling provides you with a safe, confidential and non-judgemental space where we work through troubled and confused feelings and situations.
 A counsellor will not offer solutions, but instead will help facilitate understanding and clarity.
 Together we will explore the many ways in which the past, relationships, experiences and events impact our present day life.

 I have experience with a wide range of challenges, including anxiety, depression, sexual abuse, domestic violence, bereavement, eating disorders, gender & sexuality, work related issues, to name but a few.